A 2020 Adventure Series Honoring 35 Years of Conservation Travel

 Climate change is the focus of our 35th anniversary trip series, an educational foray into five wild places under threat from a warming planet.

 On these special 2020 departures, you’ll learn more details about how WWF is protecting wildlife, their habitats, and humanity from the worst effects of climate change.
-Nat Hab founder and president Ben Bressler will be joining a few trips as well—the Amazon rain forest cruise, our Churchill polar bear expedition, and likely one more, to be announced.
+Nat Hab founder and president Ben Bressler will be joining a couple trips as well—our Churchill polar bear expedition, and likely one more, to be announced.

 Each small-group adventure will be a highly personalized experience that will move your mind and heart alike: